lnochili/azure-actions-imagebuilder/README.md

           #Persist the output of run
         if: ${{ success() }}
         run:
           cutom-image-uri= ${{ job_1.outputs.custom-image-uri }}
           echo $cusom-image-uri
  ```

 ### Github action to build custom image of Windows OS from a Shared Gallery Image
-The below example with minimal inputs, creates a custom image of Windows OS from an existing Shared Gallery Image version as the base image, creates a new image version in Shared Image Gallery and replicates the image into the regions westcentralus and westus2.
-This workflow also injects the artifacts downloaded ( if any ), to the custom image under /tmp directory.
+The below example workflow with this Github action for azure image builder, creates a custom image of Windows OS taking an existing Shared Gallery Image version as the source image.
+The below workflow creates a new image version in Shared Image Gallery and replicates the shared gallery image into the regions westcentralus and westus2.
+This workflow also injects the artifacts downloaded ( if any ), in to the custom image under /tmp directory.
 After customising the image, it also updates with latest Windows updates excluing the ones that are in Preview.
 The output of this action run will set the custom image URI to the VHD in Azure Storage account.
 ```
 name: Azure workflow test sample
 on: